GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 * `ors-config.yml`: The default config used by the openrouteservice inside the container.
 This file will not be overridden by docker.
 Initially, the file is identical to `example-ors-config.yml`.
 See [Use customized config file](#use-customized-config-file)
 * `elevation_cache`: Directory, where openrouteservice stores downloaded elevation data to avoid repeated downloads.
 * `example-heidelberg.osm.gz`: The initial sample OSM data used to run the container in its initial setup.
 Normally, you will remove this file or add another OSM file to the same directory and adapt your config to use your file.
 * `graphs`: Directory for the generated graphs.
-Initially, there is only `car` because this is the only enabled routing profile in the default `ors-config.yml`
+Initially, there is only `driving-car` because this is the only enabled routing profile in the default `ors-config.yml`
 * `logs`: Here, the openrouteservice logs are stored. :warning: Logs of several runs will be accumulated here.
 In contrast, the logs you get with `docker compose logs` are only logs of the current run, but on the other hand they contain very helpful logging from docker or the entrypoint script, which is not visible in the files in `logs`.